+"On average, the lowest salary paid in our entities is 62% higher than the local legal minimum."
 The Group strives to offer fair and attractive compensation that helps retain employees and boosts the Group's performance over the long term.

 The compensation policy is built on the principles of non-discrimination and fair treatment of all employees, and relies on common principles for all.

 Next, it is developed according to the businesses and geographic areas in which the Group operates, in consideration of market practices and conditions.
+This policy can be adapted whenever national regulations require it.

-On average, the lowest salary paid in our entities is 69% higher than the local legal minimum.
+On average, the lowest salary paid in our entities is 62% higher than the local legal minimum.

 The Group's compensation policies and principles are presented each year in the Group's compensation policies and practices report in compliance with current regulations (see Compensation Policies and Practices report).